AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-complete.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Mark work items complete in Adobe Photoshop
+title: Mark work items complete with the Adobe Workfront plugin
-description: You can stay in Adobe Photoshop and seamlessly complete your work in Adobe Workfront.
+description: You can stay in Adobe Creative Cloud applications and seamlessly complete your work in Adobe Workfront.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: d94a2b10-51d5-4995-b7b3-793d7911fca9
 ---
-# Mark work items complete in Adobe Photoshop
+# Mark work items complete with the Adobe Workfront plugin

-You can stay in Adobe Photoshop and seamlessly complete your work in Adobe Workfront.
+You can stay in the following Adobe Creative Cloud applications and seamlessly complete your work in Adobe Workfront with the plugin:

+{{cc-app-list}}

 ## Access requirements